 Programmatic fidelity was measured in this study via VPD and VMC fidelity as determined by teacher attendance rates, and programmatic fidelity of implementation was measured by the timely acquisition and delivery of curricular materials as determined by delivery receipts of materials.
-At the individual teacher level, participation VPD and VMC failed to meet the fidelity threshold in either year of program implementation (2017-18 or 2018-19).
+At the individual teacher level, participation in VPD and VMC failed to meet the fidelity threshold in either year of program implementation (2017-18 or 2018-19).
 Overall, program fidelity could not be achieved because of a lack of observation data and delayed onset of all components of the intervention due to the effects from Hurricane Harvey.
-Between 77-80% of teachers participated with high fidelity.
+Between 77-80% of teachers participated with high fidelity in the VPD, and between 70-74% of teachers participated in the VMC with high fidelity.
 Similarly, at the school level, VPD and VMC also did not meet the teacher attendance threshold of fidelity in either year of program implementation.
-Between 62-72% of schools had high fidelity of participation in the VMC, depending on the school year.
-These percentages fell short of the high fidelity criterion for these two key program components VPD and VMC.
+Between 62-72% of schools had high fidelity of participation in the VPD, and between 54-73% of schools had high fidelity of participation in the VMC, depending on the school year.
+These percentages fell short of the high-fidelity criterion for these two key program components VPD and VMC.
 The delivery of curricular materials was met with high fidelity in both of the 2017-18 and 2018-19 school years, however.
 Therefore, this key program component (LIS) was implemented with fidelity in both study years.
 Table 8 summarizes the fidelity for each program component by implementation year.

-Implementation Vear nplementation Key Sam Year Component Siz Fidelity Score Implemented With Fidelity?
+Implementation Year Key Component Sample Size Fidelity Score Implemented With Fidelity?

-2017-18 VPD 44 teachers 80% N
+2017-18 VPD 44 teachers 80% Ν

-2017-18 VPD

 32 schools 72% Ν

 VMC 42 teachers 74% Ν

 33 schools 73% Ν

 LIS 32 schools 100% Y

 2018-19 VPD 33 teachers 77% Ν

 26 schools 62% Ν

 VMC 30 teachers 70% Ν

 24 schools 54% Ν

 LIS 26 schools 100% Y

-Fidelity of implementation for each of the three components
+Table 8 Fidelity of implementation for each of the three components